Qeuph/Whitepaper/README.md

 ---

 ## 8. Conclusion
 Qeuph QUH addresses the pressing need for quantum-resistant blockchain solutions.
-By integrating cutting-edge cryptography and innovative mechanisms, it ensures long-term security, efficiency, and scalability.
+By integrating cutting-edge cryptography and proven mechanisms, it ensures long-term security, efficiency, and scalability.
 Join us in building a future-proof decentralized ecosystem.

 ---